 In poker, 1 in 20 wins, the rest loses.
 That is an acknowledged fact, even that the numbers may not be exact.
-So, looking on these numbers, what makes it a good idea to play if winning money is a part of the reason for it?
+So, looking on these numbers, for what reason should you considering it a good idea to play if winning money is a part of the reason for it?

 The misunderstanding about the 5%

 Obviously, you won't win in poker if you aren’t among the better player.
-You must be one of the 5% of the best players, right?
+You must be one of the top 5% players, right?
 Not, necessary.
-Remember that all players don’t ply on the same limits.
+Remember that all players don’t play on the same limits.

-If you play tournaments with $5 buy-ins, you don’t need the same skill as you would need to in $50 buy-in tournaments.
-In other words, there a many layer of the 5% and you only need to be among the better players in your own neighborhood, more precisely on your own buy-in level.
+If you play tournaments with $5 buy-ins, you don’t need the same skill as you would need in $50 buy-in tournaments.
+In other words, there a many layer of the 5% and you only need to be among the better players in your own neighborhood, or more precisely, on your own buy-in level.

 Conclusion: if you play with low stakes in poker, you have better prospects to win more than you lose than if you play with higher stakes.

 The flexible situation